Lindsey Hovan, MA, PsyD

 About Dr. Hovan

-If you think I may be able to support you in your journey, please reach out.
-If, as we get to know one another, it seems that there may be a different clinical style or approach that would benefit you I am happy to discuss ways I can help in finding the best clinician to do so.”
+If you think I can support you on your journey, please reach out.
+If, as we get to know one another, it seems that there may be a different clinical style or approach that would benefit you, I am happy to discuss ways I can help in finding the best clinician to do so.”

 Staff image captured by photographer Julie Dietz, www.dietzstudio.com